amirreza8002/django-valkey/docs/source/configure/basic_configurations.rst

-you can also provide the password in the ``OPTIONS`` dictionary this is specially useful if you have a password that is not URL safe but *notice* that if a password is provided by the URL, it won't be overriden by the password in ``OPTIONS``.
+you can also provide the password in the ``OPTIONS`` dictionary this is specially useful if you have a password that is not URL safe but *notice* that if a password is provided by the URL, it won't be overridden by the password in ``OPTIONS``.

 .. code-block:: python